 Almost all of these funds have been allocated in support of LIFT-funded programmes.
 While initially these were often conceived and designed by LIFT IP’s, sometimes based on CSO-partner strategies, they are now largely shaped by a programme-wide log-frame and, more recently, by zone frameworks.
-Using the terms in Section xxx of this report, these funds have supported the first wing of the LIFT strategy for civil society, and may have been very effective in doing so.
+Using the terms in Section 3.1 of this report, these funds have supported the first wing of the LIFT strategy for civil society, and may have been very effective in doing so.
 They have been support through rather than support to.
 While this fits well with the trajectory from a Fund to a Programme, the same trajectory increases the dominance of wing 1.

 In 2013, the CSOs we case-studied were able to attribute growing strength to LIFT support, although their measures were often not appearing through LIFT indicators.
 In 2015, those LIFT-supported CSOs we consulted who were willing to describe themselves as “considerably stronger” were unwilling to attribute this to LIFT funds or other support.
 None of our Yangon informants, including in the FMO, would point to a CSO-partner that is clearly stronger.
 We can point to a few who are demonstrably weaker, and some who may not see Christmas.
 None of this belies the possible effectiveness of the funds in implementing the LIFT programme and projects, and the larger CSOs we spoke to were all adamant that they have every intention of competing with all-comers for large grant opportunities.
 This would include all those CSOs listed in LIFT’s 2014 Report.
-2014 (page 75 refers).
 What is demonstrated though is the need for distinct mechanisms to achieve wing 2 of the strategy at local level and beyond and beneath the national policy-influencing work already supported “enabling LIFT to allocate appropriate sums of funds to (local) CSOs as part of LIFT’s new programmes.”

 One exception may be the indirect-cost budget in (d) above.
 Given its unrestricted nature, CSOs may allocate it to their felt longer-term requirements.
 It’s early days for this, and we were unable to find an example of this allocation.
 Scrutiny of recently short-listed proposals will give some indications and we recommend follow-up as a source of valuable reportage.